Principle of Alignment: There is more value created with overall alignment than with local excellence.

 - Solution Train Engineer (STE) is the servant leader of the train.
 Their oversight allows the train to run smoothly by identifying and resolving bottlenecks across the entire solution.
 The STE facilitates the large solution-level events and monitors the solution Kanban and solution health via its Metrics.
 They also work with Release Train Engineers (RTEs) to coordinate delivery.

 - Solution Management represents the customer’s overall needs across ARTs, as well as communicating the portfolio’s Strategic Themes.
-They collaborate with Product Management to define capabilities and split them into features.
-Solution Management, the primary content authority for the solution backlog, also contributes to the economic framework that governs ARTs and Agile teams.
+They collaborate with Product Management of each ART to define capabilities and split them into features.
+Solution Management, the primary content authority for the solution backlog, also contributes to the economic framework that governs the ARTs and Agile teams.

 Also, the following roles play an essential part in the Solution Train’s success: